Anglicans Online

 Cynthia McFarland

-Cynthia McFarland has been managing editor of Anglicans Online since 1997.
+Cynthia McFarland was managing editor of Anglicans Online from 1997 until her death in 2014.

 Jamie McMahon